Blane245/musicgenerator/notes.md

         -during source generation at the sample level and are always in effect unless the control track or the control is disabled.
 Thus, when a time interval is defined selecting a set of generators, controls are processed from t0 and their states at the time of the start of preview or record are as if the entire timeline has been selected.

 - measure lengths are not constant in time when the speed attribute is changed.
 Now, I have a measure length in seconds in preferences and that is what is used to draw the timeline.
 This is incorrect and in fact I'm not sure that the conversion from time to measures makes sense when generators can all run at their own speeds.
 The sequencers conversion is particularly bad.
 Maybe I should abandon measure display and data entry unless I can think of a solution. (haven't thought of one yet)
- # Bugs
- - pan is handled differently by algorithmic and stochastic generators.
-Adopt the stochastic method.
-- control volume ramp up is going past end level
- - update status messages more regularly
- - ControlDialog: check boxes have to be changed twice to change them
- - when a note sequence id reloaded, the duration of the generator should be recalculated.
-- when previewing in the generator dialog, changes made to the parameters are lost after the preview.
-Somehow the dialog has to be reactivated after a preview with these changes but not update the fileContents with the formData.
-This is a result of the use of the .copy() method which signals a change similar to the stop time calculation method above
-# Enhancements
-- display channel signals for stochastic and audiofile preview
-- consider using slow time line scrolling during preview
-- pipe dream - add a video producer that takes hints from the composer and does drawings based on the sounds and those hints.
-See the ChatGPT chat on scribble for some guidance on structural hints from the composer.
-- implement soundfont modulators - (probably not) this is very complicated and adds a lot of controls to each instrument.
-It would give me better control over attenuation, which is currently problematic.

 # 5.0.0 Updates
 - added button to generate random seeds for noise and algorithms